 The role will be based at Fieldhead Hospital, Wakefield with hybrid working.
 Main duties of the job

-The role requires advanced communication skills, organisational skills, diary, meeting and time management, document and meeting preparation and management and initiative to provide high level support while maintaining strong links within the Executive office and clinical and non-clinical staff across the Trust and externally where required.All employees of the Trust are strongly encouraged to be fully vaccinated against COVID-19 to protect patients.About us
+The role requires advanced communication skills, organisational skills, diary, meeting and time management, document and meeting preparation and management and initiative to provide high level support while maintaining strong links with the People Directorate team and clinical and non-clinical staff across the Trust and externally where required.All employees of the Trust are strongly encouraged to be fully vaccinated against COVID-19 to protect patients.About us

 We are a specialist NHS Foundation Trust that provides community, mental health and learning disability services for the people of Barnsley, Calderdale, Kirklees and Wakefield.
 We also provide low and medium secure services and are the lead for the west Yorkshire secure provider collaborative.